zainabx78/AWS-Projects/Amazon SNS and SQS with python SDK/README.md

 ### Configuring an SQS dead-letter queue
 This has to be created first- it can then be defined as a target for the main SQS queue.
-   1) A script in the EC2 instance contains information for the dead-letter queue configuration:
+   1) Create a script in the EC2 instance which contains information for the dead-letter queue configuration:
 ```
 {
     "FifoQueue": "true",